noeldanh/vonage_project/README.md

 # vonage_project

-This is a boilerplate Vonage (Opentok) video app which showcases the various tools and functionality of the OpenTok API.
+This is a boilerplate Vonage (Opentok) video app which showcases some of the various tools and functionality of the OpenTok API.

 The functionalities include:
 * Video Conferencing